justin-bala/My-Portfolio/README.md

 ---

 #### Phase I — Process Understanding & Process Flow Diagram (PFD)

 Development of a structured understanding of the sugar extraction process based on technical literature and the plant description provided.
-An industrial-style process flow diagram (PFD) was developed **individually** via MS Visio to represent major unit operations and material flows.
+An industrial-style process flow diagram (PFD) was developed **individually** using MS Visio to represent major unit operations and material flows.

 <details>
 <summary><strong>Sugar Plant Flowsheet (PFD)</strong></summary>